 Any Model Year Acura TL

-According to Cars Direct, the Acura TL is one of the very best used luxury cars you can purchase.
+According to CarMax, the Acura TL is one of the very best used luxury cars you can purchase.
 This car's incredible performance, coupled with its solid reputation for reliability, make it both fun and practical.
 Redesigned in 2004 and 2009, the TL comes with a powerful V-6 engine and a stylish and sporty exterior.
 Each redesign made the interior roomier for passengers as well.

 There aren't many complaints about this luxury sedan, but some reviewers felt that the car's interior could be more stylish.
 Handling was also less responsive on older models.